pallets-eco/flask-security/docs/two_factor_configurations.rst

 Authenticator app such as Google, Lastpass, or Authy.

-The following code sample illustrates how to get started as quickly as possible using SQLAlchemy and two-factor feature:
+The following code sample illustrates how to get started as quickly as possible using SQLAlchemy and two-factor feature.
+In this example both email and an authenticator app is supported as a second factor.
+See below for information about SMS.

 Basic SQLAlchemy Two-Factor Application
 +++++++++++++++++++++++++++++++++++++++